cs340-20/Whirl/STATUS.md

 **Week of 3/9**  - Iteratively test and refine each change<br/>
 **Week of 3/16** - Iteratively test and refine each change<br/>
 **Week of 3/23** - Iteratively test and refine solution<br/>
-**Week of 3/30** - Iteratively test and refine solution and add finishing touches to the product<br/>
+**Week of 3/30** - Iteratively test and refine solution and add finishing touches<br/>
 **Week of 4/6**  - Complete project implementation</br>

 ## **Reflection**

 What went well?
 What didn't?
 What will we do differently?

 We planned out a basic workflow of the app and the wiresframes which gave us a good idea of how to get the front-end development of it built and how we wanted the app to function.
 It helped us break down each issue and assign it to the members at a steady pace.
-Overall, we were able to get a good minimum viable product completed and a solid foundation of the app at a timely fashion thanks to everyone's contributions.
+Overall, we were able to get a good minimum viable product completed and a solid foundation of the app at a timely fashion thanks to everyone's contributions and participation.